-Children's 'healthy' foods marketed at children are higher in fat, sugar and saltMay 8th, 2013 in Health /
+Children's 'healthy' foods marketed at children are higher in fat, sugar and saltMay 8, 2013 in Medicine & Health / Health

 Foods being marketed to children in UK supermarkets are less healthy than those marketed to the general population according to researchers at the University of Hertfordshire, who question whether more guidelines may be needed in regulating food marketed to children.